 As WordPress developers and users, we know what’s essentially known as WordPress Skeleton and WordPress Boilerplate themes.
 These are pre-built raw versions of templates that you can further style with your own code.
 We will also list a few of these as soon as we finish the tutorials.
 If you are a developer yourself, we’d be pleased to include any of your own tutorials that are related to crafting WordPress themes, either leave a comment or get in touch using email.

 You can directly access all three parts of this post:

 The Growth of Visual Page Builders for WordPress

 The upside of creating your own WordPress theme isn’t hard to notice.
-You get to experience real programming environment within a platform that you use to power your website, and WordPress syntax isn’t really all that bad to learn anyway.
-A theme from scratch means that you can build it with performance and usability in mind, right from the start of your grid layout.
-The demand for custom-built WP themes isn’t going to die off any time soon, so suit yourself, and if programming is something you enjoy doing or want to practice, there’s no better alternative than getting right into the mud, and beginning to play with the following tutorials.
+You get to experience a real programming environment within a platform that you use to power your website, and WordPress syntax isn’t really all that bad to learn anyway.
+A theme from scratch means you can build it with performance and usability in mind, right from the start of your grid layout.
+The demand for custom-built WP themes isn’t die off any time soon, so suit yourself, and if programming is something you enjoy doing or want to practice, there’s no better alternative than getting right into the mud, and beginning to play with the following tutorials.